playhard21/Simulated-image-data/README.md

-# This repository is for maintaining structure for Team Project Deep learning with simulation
+# This repository is for Team Project Deep learning with simulation

 In order to access all the files clone this repository.